LDAWG-a11y/a11yWebApp/src/guides/access-keys-or-accesskeys.md

 Good usability design by allowing the website design to provide flexibility and user control will help make a website accessible, and while there are always going to be trade-offs, this will enable the adjustment of the interface to match users’ requirements, and work with their accessibility settings, assistive technology, and adaptive strategies.

-Due to the accessibility concerns of using access keys it is recommended that they are not used.
+We would recommend because of the accessibility concerns of using access keys that they are not used, but if you are going to use accesskeys then:

+* Determine commonly used or important links on your website
+* Place the links into a numbered list <ol>
+* Use the numbers "1" - "9" in order for the items in the list
+* Throughout the website use this consistently
+* Put the list after the main content at the bottom of the page unless they can be in the navigation bar (if there are two or three)
+* Access is a fallback for things that do not have a standard activation behaviour

 ## Useful links